Floydlang/floyd/docs/floyd_speak.md

 # CORE TYPE FEATURES

-These are features built into every type: integer, string, struct, dictionary etc. They are true-deep.
+These are features built into every type: integer, string, struct, dictionary, etc. They are true-deep.

 |Expression		| Explanation
 |---				|---